 Parent & Family Engagement

 Homework Helpline: The LRSD Homework Helpline (K-12) and Story Time (Elementary) has launched!!
-All students and parents have access to the Helpline through an app in Classlink; the Zoom links are also listed below:
+Click here for the Zoom links.
+English-LRSD Homework Helpline; Spanish_LRSD_Homework_Helpline

 Join the 2021-2022 LRSD Title I Parent & Family Engagement Committee

 Click “My Groups”,

 Enter the Access Code: C864-MD45-XG8CD.

 PARENTING PARTNERS WORKSHOPS/Family Meals Challenge